laravel-enso/documentation/docs/packages/localisation.md

 ## Usage Notes

-Please note that because we want to keep the compiled size down, throughout the enso ecosistem, icons are imported selectively.
+Please note that because we want to keep the compiled size down, throughout the enso ecosystem, icons are imported selectively.

 What this means for the localisation package, is that when adding a new language, you should also make sure you